 If you want to learn more about what and where to use specific customer experience metrics and KPIs, check out this article: “6 most popular customer experience metrics and KPIs explained simply”.

 After deciding the specific ways in which customer feedback and progress will be measured, you next need to start collecting feedback from your customers.
 Sending out surveys via email or text message after a customer has made a purchase is one of the most effective ways to get them to respond and provide you with the data you need.

 You can also redirect customers to a survey after they’ve finished checking out.
 This gives you a chance to gather feedback on the shopping experience and look for ways to improve the customer experience for future shoppers before they even buy anything from you.

 Learn more about how to collect feedback in this article “How to collect customer feedback”.

 Once you’ve started gathering feedback, it’s important to analyze it.
 The analysis process allows you to identify patterns and figure out what the majority of your customers like or don’t like about the experience.

 For many businesses, the process of analyzing VoC data can be daunting.
 This is especially true when you have feedback coming in from several different channels.
 Because of this, lots of companies use customer experience software.
 It helps them sift through all the data coming in and organize it in a way that’s understandable and actionable.

-Lumoa is a great example of a useful Customer Experience software.
-This platform is intuitive, easy-to-use, and is a good fit for both B2C and B2B businesses.
+Lumoa is a great example of useful Customer Experience software.
+This platform is intuitive, easy to use, and is a good fit for both B2C and B2B businesses.
 It helps you and your workers to analyze and structure feedback from customers to make it more understandable.